 The New Yorker science writer Michael Specter went to India at the behest of Dr. Shiva to investigate the subject of suicides of farmers.
 In the resulting article (here) (Shiva’s response to Specter’s article is here), he heavily criticizes Shiva’s position.
 He noted that “Most farmers I met in Maharashtra seemed to know at least one person who had killed himself, however, and they all agreed on the reasons: there is almost no affordable credit, no social security, and no meaningful crop-insurance program.”
 Moreover, the Indian farmers he talked to said that before Bt cotton, they would have to spray frequently, and it would make them sick (actually it was the women who did most of the spraying).

 Other parts of the story from the anti-GMO advocates are also not well supported.
 For example, the claim the Bt cotton had failed.
 It is true that at the beginning of their use (around 2002), the great popularity of Bt seeds quickly attracted counterfeiters who sold fake seeds to the farmers, and these indeed failed.
-Many people suffered, and this crime was brought to a close.
-But in 2012, the Indian minister of agriculture stated that the country’s production of cotton had increased by 65% since 2002.
+Many people suffered, but this crime has since been shut down.
+In contrast to stories of the failure of Bt cotton, in 2012 the Indian minister of agriculture stated that the country’s production of cotton had increased by 65% since 2002.
 Some of this increase may have been due to other factors, but still, there’s no evidence of the failure touted by critics like Shiva.
 Another factor to consider is that suicide rates among Indian farmers began increasing before the introduction of Bt cotton (4), although they have continued to increase since.